shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/editing_app_setting.md

 **Step 21:** Save the file.

-Shotgun Desktop utilizes the Pipeline Configuration when it accesses a project.
-Launching a project from Shotgun Desktop initializes the Pipeline Configuration for that project.
+Shotgun Desktop utilizes the pipeline configuration when it accesses a project.
+Launching a project from Shotgun Desktop initializes the pipeline configuration for that project.
 The guide, [How Shotgun Toolkit works](Link to How Shotgun Toolkit works), is a good reference for learning about the basics of Shotgun Toolkit.

 ## Reload the configuration